- Vital information on this issue

 |Microsoft Knowledge Base:||Q132679|

 Scanning For and Finding Vulnerabilities in Shared Directory Access (Login)

-Use of Vulnerability Management tools, like AVDS, are standard practice for the discovery of this vulnerability.
+Use of Vulnerability Management tools, or DAST tools, are standard practice for the discovery of this vulnerability.
 The primary failure of VA in finding this vulnerability is related to setting the proper scope and frequency of network scans.
 It is vital that the broadest range of hosts (active IPs) possible are scanned and that scanning is done frequently.
 We recommend weekly.
-Your existing scanning solution or set of test tools should make this not just possible, but easy and affordable.
-If that is not the case, please consider AVDS.
+Your existing scanning solution or set of test tools should make this not just possible..

 Penetration Testing (pentest) for this Vulnerability